kmuncie/warwick-clip-notes/README.md

 # Warwick Gems

-This is a collection of information that will be useful to anyone visiting Warwick Bethel It contains subjectively, our favorite audio clips in the [Warwick Bethel Museums](https://www.jw.org/en/jehovahs-witnesses/offices/united-states/), and in the future some suggested local attractions that you may find helpful.
+This is a collection of information that will be useful to anyone visiting Warwick Bethel.
+It contains subjectively, our favorite audio clips in the [Warwick Bethel Museums](https://www.jw.org/en/jehovahs-witnesses/offices/united-states/), and in the future some suggested local attractions that you may find helpful.

 Please feel free to [submit a pull request](https://kirstiejane.github.io/friendly-github-intro/exercises/my-first-pullrequest/) to add your own favorites!